 Gilgeous-Alexander leads Thunder past Magic 102-94

-OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored 17 of his 24 points in the second half to lift the Oklahoma City Thunder over the Orlando Magic 102-94 on Tuesday night.
+It worked against New Orleans on Sunday, and the Thunder did it again Tuesday night, riding 24 points from Shai Gilgeous-Alexander to a 102-94 victory over the Orlando Magic.

+“I thought we executed very well and then we defended really, really well coming down the stretch,” Oklahoma City coach Billy Donovan said.
+“I’ve seen significant growth and improvement from the guys.”

-Chris Paul added 20 points and six assists for the Thunder (3-4), who held their opponent under 100 points for the fourth time in seven games.
+Chris Paul added 20 points – eight in the final 2:09 – along with six assists for the Thunder (3-4), who held their opponent under 100 points for the fourth time in seven games.
 Steven Adams had 11 points and 11 rebounds.

+“We’re sort of figuring it out, finding some sets that we like to go to,” Paul said.

-Aaron Gordon had 15 points and eight rebounds to lead the Magic (2-5), who have yet to reach 100 points in a game this season.
-Orlando had six players reach double figures in points, including Jonathan Issac, who had 13 points and 10 rebounds for his first double-double of the season.
+Aaron Gordon had 15 points and eight rebounds to lead the Magic (2-5), who scored just 15 points in the fourth quarter and have yet to reach 100 in a game this season.
+Orlando had six players reach double figures in points, including Jonathan Isaac, who had 13 points and 10 rebounds for his first double-double of the season.
 Nikola Vucevic had 10 points and 11 rebounds.

+“I thought we did a lot of good things,” Magic coach Steve Clifford said.
+“We were right there.
+We’ve got to find ways to score in the fourth quarter.
+We’ve got to be able to step up and make some of those, we had a couple of wide-open ones there.
+It’s the difference between winning and losing.”

-Oklahoma City led 58-53 at halftime and managed to hold the advantage until Al-Farouq Aminu’s two free throws tied it at 81 early in the fourth quarter.
+Oklahoma City led 58-53 at halftime and managed to hold onto the lead until Al-Farouq Aminu’s two free throws tied it at 81 early in the fourth quarter.

 Both teams shot poorly in the fourth quarter, with the Thunder at 33.3 percent (7 of 21) and Orlando at 26.3 (5 of 19).